 Are Clear Aligners Right for Your Teeth?

 The vast majority of people suffer from crooked, misaligned, or crowded teeth.
 As a quirk of evolution paired with our modern diets, teeth often don’t have enough room to sit comfortably in our jaws.
 While braces are a common solution for children, they’re less appealing in adulthood.
 They’re impossible to hide, unprofessional, and must be worn for years to see meaningful results.
-That’s where clear aligners come in.
+That’s where clear aligners or clear braces come in.
 They’re an excellent option for adults who want a straight, beautiful smile without the hassle of braces.
 But what are the clear aligners’ pros and cons, and are they right for you?

 The first thing to consider about clear aligners’ pros and cons is their effectiveness.
 Unlike braces, clear aligners may not be the right choice for all patients and require more responsibility to achieve the best results.
 To understand clear aligners’ effectiveness, it helps to know how they work.